Notes on the Geography of Egypt: Karnak

 We're back to the central axis, but this time in the second forecourt of the Temple of Amun and looking at what remains of the second pylon.
 The column is the only one that survives of ten that formed a huge, unroofed kiosk, purpose unknown.

 This statue of Ramses II, with his daughter Princess Bint-anta at his feet, stands before the second pylon.
-It's been moved here; only the feet remain of the original, to the right, which shows the king striding forward.
+It's been moved here; only the feet remain of the figure to the right, which shows the king striding forward.

 We're in a small building supported by massive square pillars.
 This is the White Chapel, originally a shrine built by Sesostris I but later recycled as fill for the Third Pylon, from which it was excavated, block by block, in the 1930s, then reassembled.
 Here Sanusret I approaches an ithyphallic Amen.